 There is recent inflation of Gleason score 7 tumors in RP specimens because of grading refinements and with more patients with Gleason score 6 cancers staying on active surveillance.
 Studies showed that Gleason score 7 (3+4 and 4+3) tumors are prognostically heterogeneous and can be further stratified prognostically by percentage and architectures of Gleason pattern 4.
-Among Gleason pattern 4 architectures, cribriform has been shown to be an independent predictor of poorer outcome in Gleason score 7 tumors.
+Anong Gleason pattern 4 architectures, cribriform has been shown to be an independent predictor of poorer outcome in Gleason score 7 tumors.
 Both ISUP and GUPS recommend commenting on the presence of cribriform architecture in Gleason score 7 tumors.
 There are recent attempts to standardize the definition of cribriform pattern.
+ISUP defines cribriform patterns as a confluent sheet of contiguous malignant epithelial cells with multiple glandular lumina that are easily visible at low power (objective magnification x10) and with no intervening stroma or mucin separating individual or fused glandular structures.
 Until more evidence is accumulated, reporting the percentage of Gleason pattern 4 for Gleason score 7 tumors in RP specimen is recommended but not required.